keep-starknet-strange/awesome-starknet/README.md

 - [StarkWare | Scaling Ethereum, ZK-rollups, Layer 1's, and more!](https://youtu.be/aq7EV-4K7Vk) -
   Interview with Louis Guthmann, Ecosystem Lead @ StarkWare
+- [StarkNet Basecamp](https://github.com/starknet-edu/basecamp) - Learn how Starks, Cairo and StarkNet work, from the ground up.

 ##### Built / Deployed on StarkNet